 In 2000 Don came to Portugal and we made a trip to the Grândola area in search for the place where 60 years earlier he and his friends ended their trip to Egypt.

-We found witnesses of the event and also the exact place where the Lockheed crash-landed and burned.
 I made a couple of images at the location and a friend of mine – Jorge Belo – helped me recording a interview with Don.

 Don Howell at the left and the two witnesses of the crash-landing - José and Julio Pereira.
 The son of one the men is also in the picture.